Treatment of Extended Spectrum Betalactamase Producing Bacteria Causing Urinary Tract Infections in General Practice

 |Condition or disease|

 |Official Title:||What is the Outcome of Treatment of Urinary Tract Infections Caused by Bacteria Producing Extended Spectrum Betalactamase in a Primary Care Setting?|

-Group of patients with identified ESBL producing bacteria in a urine sample taken in a primary care setting.
+Group of patients with identified ESBL producing E.coli in a urine sample taken in a primary care setting.

-Urinary tract infection found in sample taken in a primary care setting where ESBL producing bacteria are not found.
+E.coli bacteria found in the setting of a urinary tract infection in a primary care setting where ESBL producing bacteria are not found.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01531023
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01531023